 Students rotate through word study and reading activities followed by an afternoon recess.

-Kindergarteners play outside (weather permitting) with kindergarten and first grade students from both Stoner Prairie and VAIS.
+Kindergarteners play outside (weather permitting) with kindergarten and first grade students from both New Century and VAIS.
 A recess teacher provides supervision during this time.

 Writing activities progress from drawing and talking about what they drew to writing words and sentences as they become better writers.

-* Kindergarteners also participate in a lesson taught by the school librarian every other week in the Library Media Center followed by the opportunity to check out a book.
+* Kindergarteners also participate in a lesson taught by the school librarian every week in the Library Media Center followed by the opportunity to check out a book.
 Guidance topics of social, life, and listening skills are taught by a licensed counselor every other week.
-Throughout the year, kindergarteners take part in several VAIS community gatherings, Stoner Prairie all-school assemblies, science fairs, field trips, and classroom celebrations.
+Throughout the year, kindergarteners take part in several VAIS community gatherings, New Century all-school assemblies, science fairs, field trips, and classroom celebrations.

 Make a tax-deductible donation to VAIS!

 Money donated to the school is managed by the non-profit organization Advocates for World Class Education.

 |Dismissal at 2:20 pm|